RyleySill93/clack/README.md

 ```

 ## Channels & Direct Messages

+Channels and direct messages allow users to form conversations around topics and teams.
+Users can create a channel based on an interest or a project or create a message group to talk to specific members.

 ### Notifications
 In order to show a user that they have unread messages in one of their channels or direct messages groups, notifications are displayed next to the channel name.